UrbsLab/ExSTraCS_ML_Pipeline_Binary_Notebook/README.md

 ***
 ## Alternative Pipeline Code
 This code represents our first ML analysis pipeline implementation as described in the paper above.
 It includes the ExSTraCS machine learning modeler which is a stand alone python implementation (outside of scikit-learn).
-As such we
+More recently we have implemented scikit-learn compatible versions of ExSTraCS and two other LCS algorithms (i.e. XCS, and eLCS).
+We have since implemented an updated/improved version of this ML analysis pipeline to include those three new scikit-learn compatible LCS algorithms along with nearest neighbors and gradient boosting classifiers.
+For users looking to replicate the pipeline in the above paper, use this present repository.
+For those looking for the most up-to-date pipeline including 5 additional ML modeling algorithms we recommend using the very similar pipeline available at: https://github.com/UrbsLab/scikit_ML_Pipeline_Binary_Notebook

 ***
 # Prerequisites for Use